mmoerz/cert-manager-webhook-he/README.md

 A webhook to use [HE DNS](https://dns.he.net) as a DNS01 ACME Issuer for [cert-manager](https://github.com/jetstack/cert-manager).

 MMoerz: Trying to modify it so that fluxCD can work with the helm chart.
+MMoerz: What's different to the forked repo?
+* github actions are heavily modified. github actions are almost only github approved ones (more secure). to be exact only one of those remains.
+* version schema has changed. docker container version and helm chart are in sync now (no reason to have them not in sync, this repo is an upstream one).
+* development here should be trunc based.
+Only new version tags trigger a build of a new docker container and helm chart.
+* added a validation schema to the helm chart.
+(Howevermuch benefits this might bring us.)
+* useSecrets default is true
+* docker image is signed

 ## Installation